bgplab/bgplab/policy/a-locpref-route-map/index.md

 We want to use the C2-X2 link only for the traffic toward destinations in AS65101 -- you will have to create a routing policy on C2 that will:

-* Increase the local preference for BGP prefixes originated in AS 65101 (where the AS-path ends with 65101)
+* Increase the local preference for BGP prefixes originating in AS 65101 (where the AS path ends with 65101)
-* Decrease the local preference for the default route -- BGP routers advertise default route as belonging to their autonomous system
+* Decrease the local preference for the default route -- BGP routers advertise the default route as belonging to their autonomous system
 * Decrease the local preference for all other BGP prefixes received from AS 65101

 **Hint:** you have probably used routing policies (often called **route maps**) in [previous lab exercises](../index.md#policy).
 You have also practiced: